HussienElSawy/AMS/README.md

      the following packages MUST be installed for all features to function as required
 	  	 - CURL			(to send notifications to SLACK)
 	 	 - SQLPLUS		(to connect to database)
 		 - MAILX		(to send notifications to mail)
+   		 - PYTHON3 with FLASK	(to use the GUI)

 ## EXIT CODES